 In such a case, companies adopting these tools may be able to loosen the reigns a bit and let travelers have more control over the travel booking preferences because now, companies can trust that independent traveler decisions will be caught in the wider net these applications allow them to cast.
 You might find your company’s travel policies getting shorter, which, frankly, may mean more travelers will read the policies in the first place.

 (We should note that companies also stray from open booking because of preferred vendor rates that they often receive if they have negotiated a deal with a specific hotel chain, for example.
 However, if you have the power of predictive analytics showing you when to find the lowest rates, that becomes less of an issue.)

 Most travel policies do not mention privacy, but as analytics begin to be factored into travel programs, the corporate travel policy might be a good place to mitigate a traveler’s concerns.
 For example, if you are using a mobile travel bot that uses GPS to track employees or a program that mines employees’ emails for travel data, you will likely want to consider spelling out for employees what types of data you are collecting and how it will be used.
 Let’s just say some employees may not want their boss to know where they went after the 10 pm business dinner—and, frankly, if they paid on their own dime, they likely have a right to that level of privacy.
 Let your travel policy be one place where travelers can go to learn more about their privacy rights if you are adopting a data analytics tool.

-When the Data Isn’t In Your Favor: Taking Action When Your Budget is too High
+Taking Action When the Data Isn’t In Your Favor

 While we may have covered many of the positives associated with collecting and analyzing corporate travel data, there is always a possibility that your data reveals things you don’t like—such as that your company is spending too much on travel.